-Sheep are used by many vineyards to help with weeding the vines.
-Last week (21st January), English sparkling wine producer Nyetimber brought 400 sheep to their West Sussex vineyards, and a further 200 to their Hampshire site.
-They’ll be helping in the vineyards until the end of February, when they return to their farms for lambing season.
+English sparkling wine producer Nyetimber borrow sheep in January for their West Sussex and Hampshire vineyard sites.
+They help in the vineyards until the end of February, when they return to their farms for lambing season.

 Peter Yealand, of Yealands Wines in New Zealand, has been experimenting with different animals for a while.
 As well as babydoll sheep (next), he uses Kunekune pigs for weeding, which eat vegetation without excessively digging up the ground, like other breeds.

 Geese are found in vineyards in a range of locations, from the UK to California to Chile.
 They are also used for weed control in the vineyards.

 Both Kunekune pigs and babydoll sheep are able to graze in the Yealands vineyards all year round, because these breeds are too small to reach the grapes!

 Previously, Yealands tried using giant guinea pigs in their vineyards, but sadly they were hunted by local hawks.

 Where there are sheep, there are often sheep dogs.
 At Navarro Vineyards, there are dogs to help herd the sheep do their weeding, such as Border Collies, and ones to protect the sheep from predators, such as Great Pyrenees.

 Chickens are used in a number of vineyards to combat weeds, cutworms and other insect pests that would harm the vines.